AugurProject/augur/README.md

 ## Augur API

-augur.js is a set of (hopefully convenient, easy-to-use) JavaScript bindings for the Augur API.
-The augur.js function name, as well as the order of parameters, are generally the same as those of the underlying [augur-core](https://github.com/AugurProject/augur-core) Serpent functions.
-(A few function names have been changed to avoid ambiguity, e.g. `faucet`.)
+augur.js is primarily a set of JavaScript bindings for the Augur API.
+The augur.js function name, as well as the function's parameters, are generally the same as those of the underlying [augur-core](https://github.com/AugurProject/augur-core) functions.

 All Augur functions have an optional callback (or callbacks; see below) as their final parameter.  augur.js currently implements the following Augur API functions: